ioskit/ioskit.github.io/_features/Properties.md

 ## Property Observers

-Property observers observe and respond to changes in a property’s value.
-Property observers are called every time a property’s value is set, even if the new value is the same as the property’s current value.
+Property observers observe and respond to changes in a property's value.
+Property observers are called every time a property's value is set, even if the new value is the same as the property's current value.

 You have the option to define either or both of these observers on a property:

 * `willSet` is called just before the value is stored.
 * `didSet` is called immediately after the new value is stored.

-If you implement a `willSet` observer, it’s passed the new property value as a constant parameter.
+If you implement a `willSet` observer, it's passed the new property value as a constant parameter.
 You can specify a name for this parameter as part of your `willSet` implementation.
-If you don’t write the parameter name and parentheses within your implementation, the parameter is made available with a default parameter name of `newValue`.
+If you don't write the parameter name and parentheses within your implementation, the parameter is made available with a default parameter name of `newValue`.

 ```
 class StepCounter {
     var totalSteps: Int = 0 {
-        willSet(newTotalSteps) {
+        willSet(newTotalSteps) { // '(newTotalSteps)' is optional
             print("About to set totalSteps to \(newTotalSteps)")
         }
         didSet {